Waiting for the Storm

 Voice

-“And use it to capture one of your landscapes.”
+“Use it to capture one of your landscapes.”

-She holds it in her hand.
+She reaches for it, and holds it in her hand.

 “It’s not for me,” she says.

-“But with this stone I feel nothing.”
+“With your stone I feel nothing.”

-“What did you do?” she asks, agitated.
+“What did you do?” asks Tzina, agitated.

 “It’s bad luck to return a stone to the sea!”